weaveworks-experiments/flux-classic/README.md

 ### Disclaimer

-Amber is a work in progress.
+Ambergreen is a work in progress.
 There are rough edges, and areas where expedience has driven the design.